MiloMargolis/CS4100-Clinical-Trial-Matchmaking/README.md

 - Clone the repository with: git clone <repo_url>
 - Install the dependencies listed in requirements.txt with: pip install -r requirements.txt
 - Run python src/main.py
-  - This will load the data, train the embeddings preforms the matching, and save the output to a CSV.
+  - This will load the data, train the embeddings preforms the matching, and save the output to a CSV (patient_trial_knn_top5.csv).

 ## AI Citations:
 - ChatGPT-4o